Our Medical Foster Rabbits

 Bruce Wayne

 Bruce Wayne was found as a stray in Los Lunas.
 The person who found him noticed that he seemed to have a leg injury so she contacted us and we took him into foster care where it became apparent that he could not use his back legs.
 We immediately took him to the vet and the x-rays showed that he had multiple pelvis fractures that caused his leg muscles to atrophy, as well as E.C.
-Bruce has loving foster parents who patiently helped him through some physical therapy while also giving him E.C. medication.
+His foster parents patiently helped him through some physical therapy while also giving him E.C. medication.
 Slowly but surely, he started gaining mobility in his legs.
 Today, Bruce can binky and run.
 He was adopted!

 Presley